Azure/azure-powershell/src/ResourceManager/EventHub/Commands.EventHub/help/AzureRM.EventHub.md

 Disables the Disaster Recovery and stops replicating changes from primary to secondary namespaces

 ### [Set-AzureRmEventHubGeoDRConfigurationFailOver](Set-AzureRmEventHubGeoDRConfigurationFailOver.md)
-Envokes Disaster Recovery failover and reconfigure the alias to point to the secondary namespace
+Invokes Disaster Recovery failover and reconfigure the alias to point to the secondary namespace

 ### [Set-AzureRmEventHubNamespace](Set-AzureRmEventHubNamespace.md)
 Updates the specified Event Hubs namespace.